Currency and prices in Thailand

 Colourful notes of 20, 50, 100, 500 and 1,000 baht are in common circulation.
 Coins in circulation are worth 1, 2, 5 or 10 baht and 25 and 50 satang respectively.

-Expect to find it easiest to get away with 200 baht notes when paying at street stalls, as well as restaurants and smaller shops.
+Count on the fact that when paying at street stalls, as well as restaurants and smaller shops, you can most easily get away with banknotes with a maximum value of 200 baht.
 Higher than that are either not accepted or run the risk of being scammed with inaccurate change.

 • International currency code - THB (numeric code 764)